 - Air Bags and Supplemental Restraint Systems: In any instance where a retrofit air bag ON-OFF switch is available and the individual with a disability can operate the switch, the company shall install this system instead of simply disconnecting the airbag.
 In all instances, a compliant lap AND shoulder belt shall be provided.
 If no switch is available, a permanent disconnect of the airbag is permissible for clients who have a recognized disability. - People of short stature having no other disability shall continue to submit written requests to NHTSA under the same format as previously required. - Safety standards not exempt: Some safety standards could be affected by mobility products or modifications when NO Exemptions have been given.
 If a vehicle modification affects one of the following standards, proper documentation for demonstrating compliance shall be completed. - FMVSS/CMVSS 102 TRANSMISSION LEVER SEQUENCE, STARTER INTERLOCK, TRANSMISSION BRAKING EFFECT - No exemption given.
 The operation of the transmission into Park, Reverse, Drive, shall remain in the OEM sequence. - FMVSS/CMVSS 103 & 104 WINDSHIELD DEFROSTING AND DEFOGGING, WINDSHIELD WIPING AND WASHING - No exemption given.
-Vehicle modifications shall not prevent the driver from operating the necessary controls for function of the front and rear windshield defrosting or operation of windshield wipers. - FMVSS/CMVSS 105 HYDRAULIC BRAKE SYSTEMS No exemption given. - FMVSS/CMVSS 111 REARVIEW MIRRORS No exemption given.
-All vehicles shall have a rear-view mirror orientated to the disabled driver as necessary. - FMVSS/CMVSS 113 HOOD LATCH SYSTEM No exemption given. - FMVSS/CMVSS 124 ACCELERATOR CONTROL SYSTEMS No exemption given.
+Vehicle modifications shall not prevent the driver from operating the necessary controls for function of the front and rear windshield defrosting or operation of windshield wipers. - FMVSS/CMVSS 105 HYDRAULIC BRAKE SYSTEMS No exemption given. - FMVSS/CMVSS 113 HOOD LATCH SYSTEM No exemption given. - FMVSS/CMVSS 124 ACCELERATOR CONTROL SYSTEMS No exemption given.
 Requires that throttle returns to idle position under stipulated conditions when all force is withdrawn.
 All electronic (Drive by Wire) throttle control products shall have a monitoring system to prevent unwanted acceleration in the event of an electronic malfunction or in the event of a severance or disconnection in the accelerator control system.
 This includes all servo gas and brake products. - FMVSS/CMVSS 206 DOOR LOCKS AND DOOR RETENTION COMPONENTS No exemption given.
 Modifications are required to maintain all OEM latching mechanisms or other compliant mechanisms.
 This standard includes power doors and rear folding ramp systems. - FMVSS/CMVSS 209 SEAT BELT ASSEMBLIES No exemption given.
 All seatbelt assemblies shall be tested, certified and labeled to this standard.
 Sewing belts together at the dealer level is not allowed. - FMVSS/CMVSS 210 SEAT BELT ANCHORAGES No exemption given.
-Modified seat belt anchorages shall be installed and tested according to the standard and installed according to the manufacturer of the component. - FMVSS/CMVSS 216 ROOF CRUSH RESISTANCE No exemption given.
+Modified seat belt anchorages shall be installed and tested according to the standard and installed according to the manufacturer of the component.